-This awesome slider with a chopping effect was last updated on June 20, 2011.
-The ChopSlider uses full power of CSS3 animation, has own CSS3 support detection and even old or Internet Explorer support it, a little bit different but still awesome.
+This awesome slider with a chopping effect was last updated on Feb 22, 2016.
+The ChopSlider uses the full power of CSS3 animation, has its own CSS3 support detection and even old or Internet Explorer support it, a little bit different but still awesome.
 It will be free under the MIT license, once released.
-The creator still runing some tests.
+The creator still running some tests.

 This plugin uses jQuery and CSS, with this tutorial you’ll be able to create an extraordinary gallery with scrollable thumbnails that slide out from a navigation.
 It requires jQuery and some CSS3 properties for the style.
 The thumbnails container will scroll automatically when the user moves the mouse to the left or right.

 Thanks to this tutorial you’ll be able to create an expanding image menu with jQuery.
 The idea is have some columns with black and white image slices that will make a content area slide out when click on them.
 And by also sliding in the colored version of the image you’ll get a neat effect.
 You don’t have to worry because this plugin is available with MIT license, free for all.

 Creating an image gallery with a Polaroid look is amazingly easy.
 With albums that will expand to sets of slightly rotated thumbnails that pop out on hover.
 The full image will slide in from the bottom once a thumbnail is clicked.
 In the full image view the user can navigate through the pictures or simply choose another thumbnail to be displayed.
 This is available for free with the MIT license.

 This plugin last update was in November 30, 2010, the idea is to have a set of rotated thumbnails that once clicked, animate to form the selected image.
 You can navigate through the images with previous and next buttons and when the big image gets clicked it will scatter into the little box shaped thumbnails again.
 Pretty cool uh?